 3.4 Streetscape Features

-This section of the Design Code should establish features that will define the elements, a general guide or a more thorough list of design features and accepted approaches.
+This section of the Design Code should establish features that will define the streetscape.
+It may consist of only a few key defined elements, a general guide or a more thorough list of design features and accepted approaches.